Research projects in Research Area E

 Project Description

-European Courts of the High and Late Middle Ages like that of Frederick II at Palermo or that of Marie de Champagne, the Anjou court at Naples, or the Plantagenet courts attracted clerics, scholars, poets, scribes and historians, who brought with them or had access to different vernacular languages as well as Latin and made translations and compilations.
-Thus, these courts became hubs of the migration of manuscripts, practices, texts, textual elements or structures and specific writing techniques from one language and its cultural or political context to another, sometimes also between different genres and media.
-Applications are invited for a postdoc project on these migrations including, optionally, their impact on related phenomena such as canonization, practices of editing or commentary.
+European Courts of the High and Late Middle Ages - as such that of Frederick II at Palermo, of Marie de Champagne, the Anjou court at Naples, or the Plantagenet courts - attracted clerics, scholars, poets, scribes and historians, who brought with them or had access to different vernacular languages as well as Latin, and were also active in creating translations and compilations.
+Thus, this project will analyse how these courts became hubs for the migration of manuscripts, practices, texts, textual elements or structures, and specific writing techniques from one language and its cultural or political context to another, as well as occasionally between different genres and media.

 Responsible PI